 Alphabet Inc which now went on to be the parent of Google given the organic growth of Google will now be considered a conglomerate with some of the subsidiaries listed as below

-A household name of a predominant conglomerate in India is that of the Tata Group.
+A household name in India is that of the Tata Group.
 Tata Sons Ltd is the holding company of the Tata group.
 Some of the subsidiaries and joint ventures of the Tata group which give the company, the stature of conglomerate are listed as under.

 One common method of bringing another company to that under its control is the known method of mergers and acquisitions.
 Gradual acquisition of several companies in the unrelated business is how a conglomerate goes on to build its foothold.

 Goodwill is what is going to be recorded in the books of the acquirer as an intangible asset over and above of what is paid as the purchase consideration.
 A buyer may be willing to pay extra to a target perhaps because of consolidation benefits, synergy benefits, or to acquire a certain resource or in some cases to even satisfy the shareholders.